 Men's Cologne Recipe

 This recipe makes a refreshing, masculine cologne for men.
-For an alternative recipe that makes a more concentrated cologne, see AromaWeb's Aromatherapy Blending Guide.
+For an alternative recipe, see AromaWeb's Aromatherapy Blending Guide.

 - 15 drops Patchouli

 - 3 drops Black Pepper or Ginger

 - 2-3 drops Vetiver